All Services

 This service allows you to purchase Fictitious Business Name Statement Filings Data.

-Fictitious Business Name New Filing
+Fictitious Business Name Filing

 This service allows you to file a Fictitious Business Name Statement.
 Under Business and Professions Code 17900 et seq., the purpose of a Fictitious Business Name Statement is to protect those dealing with individuals or partnerships doing business under fictitious names, and it is not intended to confer any right or advantage on individuals or firms that fail to comply with the law.
 The filing of a fictitious business name certificate is designed to make available to the public the identity of person(s) who are legal owners of the business.